-Your first contact will be an introductory call with Donna, allowing us to understand what services you are looking for Radcliffe Home Help Services to provide.
+Your first contact will be an introductory call with Donna and the team, allowing us to understand what services you are looking for Radcliffe Home Help Services to provide.
 From here we will arrange a date to visit you for a thorough face-to-face Care Needs Assessment.

 Radcliffe Home Help Services aim to match carers to clients based on the services required and the personality of the client and carer.
 The latter is very important to how we operate as the personal interaction is a key factor in why we are so successful.

-As the owner and manager of Radcliffe Home Help Services, it’s important for Donna to prepare this assessment so you get to meet the person responsible and accountable for any services you go on to recieve.
+As the manager of Radcliffe Home Help Services, it’s important for Donna to prepare this assessment so you get to meet the person responsible and accountable for any services you go on to receive.

 After this meeting we will create a Care Plan which outlines everything carers need to know about you before they visit and exactly what our carers will help you with on each visit.
 Your Care Plan is a versatile document which can be amended should any changes be neccessary to the care we provide.
 Alongside this we will provide you with a prospective visit schedule and clear information about the cost of the proposed services.

 Once you and your loved ones are satisfied with your Care Plan, we'll set a firm date for your visits to begin.